 As shown in Figure~\ref{fig:finetune}~\textbf{c}, Option 1 provides the best validation set performance with the smallest overfitting.
 By providing a randomly sampled noise instance from $\epsilon_{3}$ with each training data, we let the finer-level models become aware of the presence of a structured error and learn to filter it out.
 Option 2 gives the best training set error but is significantly overfitted.
 Interestingly, Option 3 leads to the largest errors in both the training and validation set despite being a commonly used machine learning technique for introducing randomness.

-We applied Option 1 to $\mathcal{G}^P_{1}$, $\mathcal{G}^P_{4}$, $\mathcal{G}^S_{1}$, and $\mathcal{G}^S_{2}$.
+As a result of this experiment, we applied Option 1 to $\mathcal{G}^P_{1}$, $\mathcal{G}^P_{4}$, $\mathcal{G}^S_{1}$, and $\mathcal{G}^S_{2}$.
 After fine-tuning, sequential prediction errors are reduced for both pressure buildup and gas saturation (Figure~\ref{fig:finetune}~\textbf{b} and ~\textbf{e}).
 For pressure buildup, we observe a dramatic improvement on level 4, where the validation error decreased by more than 50\%.

 \textbf{Structure of prediction error.} We hypothesize that the FNO model's predictions and errors lie in a perturbed low-dimensional manifold in the output function spaces due to its structure.
 To verify our hypothesis, we analyzed the functional principle components on error $\epsilon_{3}$~\cite{blanchard2007statistical}.
 As shown in Figure~\ref{fig:finetune}~\textbf{f}, only a few principal components are needed to describe nearly a third of the error.
 Gaussian noised functions did not improve prediction because the Gaussian noise resides in an infinite-dimensional space, whereas the actual error only lives in a small linear sub-space.